mucsci-students/2024sp-420-PythonA/README.md

 * Strategy
   * The autofill.py file, which is located in src/umleditor/mvc_controller, implements the Strategy design pattern.
 * Facade
-  * The main.py file, which is located in the root directory of the project, implements the Facade design pattern.
+  * The main.py file, which is located in the root directory of the project, implements the Command design pattern.
 * MVC
   *  MVC pattern is clearly organized into three separate directories under src/umleditor.
 ## Authors